Per-display control

 Different live wallpapers on each monitor

-Walyro lets you set a separate video or collection on each display, pause one screen without touching the others, and see everything from the Now Playing widget.
+Walyro lets you set a separate video or Playlist on each display, pause one screen without touching the others, and manage all displays, the main display, or one selected monitor from the same workflow.

 Target one display or all of them